Living Under Manipulation for Too Long Leaves Victims Traumatized – 2021 [UPDATED 2024]

 Whether or not a victim suffers from the long-term effects of manipulation or even Stockholm Syndrome it is important to get professional help to recover.

 Trauma, in whatever form, will not just go away.
-It requires help, but a part of the lasting effects of manipulation is to make victims doubt that they are traumatized – they are just being historical, exaggerating, feeling sorry for themselves.
+It requires help, but a part of the lasting effects of manipulation is to make victims doubt that they are traumatized – they are just being hysterical, exaggerating, and feeling sorry for themselves.
 To their family and friends, this can seem like the case too.

 It is very hard for even professionals to help some victims because of the complexity of the outward symptoms and the victim’s own denial and self-abuse following a long-term scam.
 A “pity party” can be just drama, but very often it is the real effects of trauma.
 It is best to accept that professional help will be needed for a proper evaluation.